-The history section of Pressed For Time includes brief reports on the history of the glass-making industry and some manufacturing methods.
-The research used for these reports have come from books, periodicals and newspapers, with some additional details gleaned from Tyne & Wear Museum Archives.
+The history section of Pressed For Time includes brief articles relating to the historic glass-making industry.
+The research used for these reports have come from books, periodicals and newspapers, with some additional details from local and national archives.

 Time-line based articles on glass manufacturing companies in North-East England.
 Each article has a reference list at the end, so you can locate further information about a particular manufacturer is required.
 Both print and online sources are provided.
 Also brief overviews of other manufacturers and examples of their work.

 Glass dealers and importers are often overlooked in books and websites, yet they account for a considerable number of registered designs.
 Some companies would have had products produced by local firms to sell under their own brand name, whilst others bought moulds from existing manufacturers and then shipped them abroad to have the products made before importing them back to sell.